Cartoon gears and neon rolling marbles rolling through a track

 Jason Schwanz // Staff Site Reliability Engineer // Stack Overflow

-Runner groups are a cornerstone in GitHub's automation tools, enhancing scalability by offering granular control over repositories and workflows.
+Runner groups are a cornerstone in GitHub's automation tools.
 Their ability to optimize resource allocation ensures smooth and secure scalability across repositories.
+Combined with reusable workflows, which we will talk about next, you will be well on your way to creating that paved path to increase security, resource control, and developer efficiency.

 Up next: Create reusable workflows in GitHub Actions